-Our insurance experts have reviewed Bronze hospital insurance policies from 36 health funds to find the best ones: you can compare health insurance now and see if you can secure cover that'll save you money.
+Our insurance experts have reviewed Bronze hospital insurance policies from 36 health funds to find the best ones: compare health insurance now and see if you can secure cover that'll save you money.

-Need to know more about Bronze health insurance first?
-We explain what it covers, the differences between Bronze and Bronze Plus and how much you can expect to pay for Bronze cover.
+Not sure what Bronze health insurance covers or if it's right for you?
+We explain the differences between Bronze and Bronze Plus policies and how much you can expect to pay.

 Bronze health insurance is a lower level of cover for private hospital insurance covering 18 categories of services in private hospital.

-If you're healthy and not planning a family but you want back-up cover for broken bones, flu and some diabetes treatment, Bronze health insurance could work for you.
+If you're healthy and not planning a family but you want back-up cover for broken bones, the flu and some diabetes treatment, Bronze health insurance could work for you.

 If you just want health insurance to avoid taxes and don't actually need to use your health insurance, try the cheapest Basic policy.
 But if you want a higher level of cover, look for Bronze Plus, Silver or Gold health insurance.

 Not sure what level hospital insurance you need?
-Take our quick quiz.
+Take our quick quiz to find out.